 Kirk (5-11, 200) had an outstanding freshman debut for Texas A&M and earned playing time over more veteran receivers who had previously produced for the Aggies.
 In 2015, Kirk caught 80 passes for 1,009 yards with seven touchdowns.
 He averaged only 19.3 yards per kick return, but averaged 24.4 yards per punt returns and took two for touchdowns.

-St. Brown has 20 receptions for 253 yards and three touchdowns in 2017.
-His production and opportunities are getting killed by the lack passing talent with Notre Dame quarterback Brandon Wimbush.
+St. Brown has 31 receptions for 468 yards and four touchdowns in 2017.
+His production and opportunities are getting killed by the lack of passing talent with Notre Dame quarterback Brandon Wimbush.
 St. Brown also sees lots of double teams.
 The 6-foot-4, 205-pounder had a quality 2016 season with 58 receptions for 961 yards and nine touchdowns with DeShone Kizer at quarterback. <br> <br>

 Scouts who did advance work on the 2018 class told me they were really intrigued with St. Brown.
 They say he is a super-polished route runner with tremendous speed, athletic ability, body control, and hands.
 They still think that St. Brown could be a first-rounder even though he won't have significant production this season thanks to Wimbush playing quarterback.
 Other scouts aren't as high on St. Brown and grade him on Day 2 of the 2018 NFL Draft.